mara/mara-example-project-2/README.md

 &nbsp;

-### Alternative: Docker setup and run
+### Alternative setup and run through Docker

 Requirements: `docker`, `docker-compose`

-Note that the `docker_local_setup.py` file is used for local configuration when building and running the application through docker.
+Note that the `local_setup.py` file is used for local configuration when building and running the application through Docker as well.
-This adapts the container's db-host as 'mara-postgres' at the `databases()` function and copies the file in the container's `app/local_setup.py`
+On that please, adapt the container's db-host as 'mara-postgres' at the `databases()` function for using the PostgreSQL instance defined by the `mara-postgres:dev` image at port 5432.

 Build the images, create and start the containers: